Bartlesville Nursing Program

-RSU is now offering its Associate Degree Nursing Program Bridge option in Bartlesville, designed for paramedics and licensed practical nurses to “bridge” into registered nursing.
+RSU is now offering its Associate Degree in Nursing Program Bridge option in Bartlesville, designed for paramedics and licensed practical nurses to “bridge” into registered nursing.

 After completing the Bridge program, students will be qualified to take the registered nursing (R.N.) licensure exam.